 So what’s my idea again?

-I want to design/build an interactive installation that shows how water currents affect the movement and survival of aquatic animals.
-It is targeted for kids of ages 5-10, and the specific context/location is the Bristol Aquarium.
+Build an interactive A/V system that shows how water currents affect the movement and survival of fishes.
+It is targeted for kids of ages 5-10, and the specific context is the Bristol Aquarium.

 So what does it do?

-The system receives body/hand movements as data input, processes information, and then causes a disturbance in the water (ripples) which in turn will increase the speed at which the fishes are swimming around.
+The system receives physical data like the human touch, processes information, and then causes a disturbance in the water which in turn will increase the speed at which the fishes are swimming around.

-So as an output/display, the fishes will swim in different directions at an increased speed due to the water ripples.
+So as an output/display, the fishes are swimming at different directions at an increased speed due to the water ripples formed.